-The Commonwealth has elected to designate the First Series B Bonds as "Build America Bonds" for purposes of the American Recovery and Reinvestment Act of 2009 ("ARRA") and to receive payments ("Subsidy Payments") from the United States Treasury in connection therewith.
-Pursuant to ARRA, the Commonwealth is to receive a Subsidy Payment from the United States Treasury, contemporaneously with each Interest Payment Date for the First Series B Bonds, equal to 35% of the interest payable on the First Series B Bonds on such date.
+The Commonwealth has elected to designate the Second Series B Bonds as "Build America Bonds" for purposes of the American Recovery and Reinvestment Act of 2009 ("ARRA") and to receive payments ("Subsidy Payments") from the United States Treasury in connection therewith.
+Pursuant to ARRA, the Commonwealth is to receive a Subsidy Payment from the United States Treasury, contemporaneously with each Interest Payment Date for the Second Series B Bonds, equal to 35% of the interest payable on the Second Series B Bonds on such date.
+The Internal Revenue Code of 1986, as amended (the "Code") imposes requirements on the Second Series B Bonds that the Commonwealth must continue to meet after the Second Series B Bonds are issued in order to receive the Subsidy Payments.
+Such requirements generally relate to the way that proceeds of the Second Series B Bonds must be invested and ultimately used.
+If the Commonwealth does not meet such requirements or make timely application for payment thereof, it is possible that the Commonwealth may not receive the Subsidy Payments.
+The United States Treasury is also permitted to net the Subsidy Payments against other liabilities of the Commonwealth.
 The Subsidy Payments do not constitute a full faith and credit guarantee of the United States of America, but are required to be paid by the United States Treasury under ARRA.
-If the Subsidy Payments from the United States Treasury are reduced or eliminated, the First Series B Bonds are subject to extraordinary optional redemption.
-See "Extraordinary Optional Redemption-First Series B Bonds."
+If the Subsidy Payments from the United States Treasury are reduced or eliminated, the Second Series B Bonds are subject to extraordinary optional redemption.
+See "Extraordinary Optional Redemption-Second Series B Bonds."
+As a result of the Commonwealth's election to receive the Subsidy Payments, no tax credits will be available to holders of the Second Series B Bonds under Section 54AA(a) of the Code.